Avoiding bad steps in Frank Wolfe variants: An angle condition

 \subsection{Linear convergence for good steps under the angle condition}

 Consider now a method following the scheme described by Algorithm \ref{tab:1} and with stepsize given by

 where

-We notice that $\bar \alpha_k$ in \eqref{eq:step0} is a standard stepsize, often used in numerical tests with a properly tuned estimate for $L$ (see, e.g.,~\cite{pedregosa2020linearly}). \\ Let $\{x_k\}$ be a sequence generated by Algorithm \ref{tab:1}, with a method $\mathcal{A}$ satisfying the angle condition~\eqref{eq:ang_cond}.
-We say that the algorithm performs a \emph{full FW step} if
+We notice that $\bar \alpha_k$ in \eqref{eq:step0} is a standard stepsize, often used in numerical tests with a properly tuned estimate for $L$ (see, e.g.,~\cite{pedregosa2020linearly}).
+The following lemma shows that at every iteration a sufficient decrease condition is satisfied, independently from the method $\mathcal{A}$, when using stepsize \eqref{eq:step0}.